Feature status

 How are feature statuses specified in content?

-The following sections document mechanisms using which feature statuses are rendered in MDN documents.
-As mentioned, you should consider these mechanisms read-only as their inclusion in the content is automated.
+The following sections document the mechanisms that are used to insert and render feature status information in MDN documents.
+As mentioned, these should be considered read-only, as their inclusion in the content is automated.

 Feature status icons in sidebars